Frank Drake is one of the principal founders of the search for extraterrestrial intelligence (SETI).

 In summer 1961, Drake got a phone call that changed his life.
 The caller was Peter Pearman, a biologist on the Space Science Board of the National Academy of Sciences.
 Pearman was enthusiastic about Project Ozma and wanted to work with Drake to organize a conference at Green Bank to push the search for life on other worlds.

 Drake and his colleagues put together a list of distinguished scientists and invited them.
-Drake bought a case of champagne, because he anticipated that one of the attendees, Melvin Calvin, would win the Nobel Prize in Chemistry while the Green Bank conference was sitting – and he did.
+Drake bought a case of champagne, because he correctly anticipated that one of the attendees, Melvin Calvin, would be announced as winner of the Nobel Prize in Chemistry while at the conference.

-He realized that these numbers could be multiplied together into what has become the most famous equation in the search for extraterrestrial intelligence (SETI):
+He realized that these numbers could be multiplied together into what has become the most famous equation in SETI (search for extraterrestrial intelligence):

 The Drake Equation: